rajas-upadhye/PortfolioEvaluator/README.md

 # Understanding the code

   ## Build :
   Maven is used to build this project .
-Command : mvn clean install
+Command : `mvn clean compile assembly:single`

   ## Run :
   The above builds the jar for this project .
 Run the jar with path to the target jar as  "/PortfolioEvaluator/target/portfolio-evaluator-jar-with-dependencies.jar"